What Is A Nuptial Agreement?

 The negotiations for nuptial agreements must be conducted with sensitivity so we undertake a collaborative approach with your husband, wife, or civil partner’s solicitor.
 We go through the agreement with you carefully and ensure that you understand all its contents before you sign up to such agreement.

 Drafting a prenuptial agreement for a young woman who had been gifted property by her parents and who stood to inherit their significant wealth in time.
-Negotiations with her fiancé’s solicitors were lengthy and the agreement went through many drafts before both sides could sign up to it.

 Representing a husband in his divorce proceedings after a very short marriage and having previously drafted a prenuptial agreement for him prior to his marriage.
-We successfully opposed the wife’s challenge to the prenuptial agreement.